Loading

 Cooper Union Gallery, New York, We Dissent, Design of the Women’s Movement In New York

-How!
-Happening and Maier Museum of Art, New York, Zeitgeist: The Art Scene Of Teenage Basquiat
+Howl!
+Happening: An Arturo Vega Project, New York, Zeitgeist: The Art Scene Of Teenage Basquiat

-Hirshhorn Museum and Sculpture Park, Washington, D.C, Brand New
+Hirshhorn Museum and Sculpture Park, Washington, DC, Brand New

 Bard College Library, Annandale-on-Hudson, New York, Early Books